paulsteele/Ferngill-Simple-Economy/README.md

 Ferngill Simple Economy centers around [the bell curve](https://en.wikipedia.org/wiki/Normal_distribution) and has two major distributions that affect how prices are calculated.

-The default distributions of supply and daily change can view viewed on Wolfram Alpha :
+The default distributions of supply and daily change can be viewed on Wolfram Alpha :
 * Supply
 * Daily Change

 Each distribution has both a mean and standard deviation that can be customized in the config file.
-In general playing with a crop mod or two, there will almost always be a profitable crop to grow.
+In general, when playing with a crop mod or two, there will almost always be a profitable crop to grow.

 ## Categories
 Items are included in the economy based on the category they are under.
 By default, the included categories are: